-- knowledge/background in areas such as curriculum, special education, student assessment, e-learning, cooperative, technological and/or adult education, and student/staff mental health and well-being - ability to facilitate group discussions/presentations - ability to work on and contribute to a team - strong communication/writing skills - interest/abilities in education research/analysis - experience in professional development and training - understanding of the organizational structure and policies of OSSTF/FEESO - interest in current educational issues - the skills to analyse the information and to communicate to the membership lived experiences as members of equity and sovereignty seeking groups or as a person holding multiple identities.
+- knowledge/background in areas such as curriculum, special education, student assessment, e-learning, cooperative, technological and/or adult education, and student/staff mental health and well-being - ability to facilitate group discussions/presentations - ability to work on and contribute to a team - strong communication/writing skills - interest/abilities in education research/analysis - experience in professional development and training - understanding of the organizational structure and policies of OSSTF/FEESO - interest in current educational issues - the skills to analyse the information and to communicate to the membership - lived experiences as members of equity and sovereignty seeking groups or as a person holding multiple identities.

-ESC requires Members from all regions of the province and different sectors of the Federation (e.g. PSSP, ESS) including Members working in the elementary panel and university sector. and values the participation of members who represent the diversity of voices within the union, including members belonging to equity and sovereignty seeking groups.
+ESC requires Members from all regions of the province and different sectors of the Federation (e.g. PSSP, ESS) including Members working in the elementary panel and university sector, as well as Members at all stages of their careers, including those who are considered new Members (0-8 years of experience).
+ESC values the participation of members who represent the diversity of voices within the union, including members belonging to equity and sovereignty seeking groups.
 For OSSTF/ FEESO, these groups include, but are not necessarily limited to, people who self-identify as Black/African Black/Caribbean Black, First Nations, Métis, Inuit (FNMI), Francophone, 2SLGBTQI+, Person Living with a Disability, Racialized, and/or women.
 Members with these lived experiences are encouraged to apply.
+Members with these lived experiences, Members who have been with OSSTF/FEESO under eight years, and Members interested in the work of ESC are encouraged to apply.